 Several hotels are available around all ASU campuses for students to arrange their own temporary accommodation.
 If you wish to stay in a hotel while looking for a place to live or before you can move into your housing, you must contact the hotels yourself and make all arrangements for your stay.
 Learn more about hotel options near the ASU Tempe campus.

 On-Campus Early Check-in

-- For students residing in ASU residence halls, early check-in options are available.
-ASU University Housing will provide international exchange students with early check-in options once their housing is confirmed.
-Please note that this may be at an additional fee, depending on how early you plan to arrive.
+- For students residing in ASU residence halls, early check-in options may be available if necessary to attend required orientation activities.
+ASU University Housing will provide international exchange students with early check-in options, if available, once their housing is confirmed.
+Please note that early check-in is not guaranteed and may come at an additional cost.